100% Pure Organic Ceremonial-grade Cacao

-High-Vibe Health & Spirituality
+High-Vibrational Health & Spirituality

-- Intentional & Careful Handling from Tree to Cup
+- Intentional & careful handling from tree to cup

 The energetic frequency of plants is influenced by how they are grown, harvested and processed.
 When working with Cacao for ceremonies and therapeutic benefits, it’s essential to have the highest quality to fully experience the magic of Mama Cacao.